What if this is just the beginning?

 The early church movement began with a handful of women and men who had a life-altering experience at the tombs, and then ran to their wider community to tell the story and pray together about what’s next.

-This final module will help you follow this earliest of traditions.
+These final two modules will help you follow this earliest of traditions.

 “We stay in relationship.
 God works through relationships that transform us.
 We trust that and follow what God has put in front of us.”